ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * Otherwise (the function expression occurs as an argument in another function expression), the following rules for function arguments apply to its declared result type.
+* The arguments of the function expression are well-typed, as follows.

-* Each argument of the function can be used for the declared type of the corresponding declared parameter according to one of the following rules:
+Each argument of the function can be used for the declared type of the corresponding declared parameter according to one of the following rules:

    * The argument is a function expression with declared result type that is the same as the declared type of the parameter.
    * The argument is a function expression with declared result type `NodesType` and the declared type of the parameter is `LogicalType`.
 In this case the argument is converted to `LogicalType` as per {{type-conv}}.
-   * The argument is a value expressed as a literal and the defined type of the parameter is `ValueType`.
+   * The argument is a value expressed as a literal and the declared type of the parameter is `ValueType`.
    * The argument is a singular query and the declared type of the parameter is `ValueType`.
    * The argument is a query (including singular query) and the declared type of the parameter is `NodesType`.
+   * The argument is a logical-expr and the declared type of the parameter is `LogicalType`.

-   * The argument is a query (including singular query) and the declared type of the parameter is `LogicalType`.
-In this case the argument is converted to `LogicalType` as per {{type-conv}}.
+Note that the last bullet item includes the case that the argument is a query (including singular query) and the declared type of the parameter is `LogicalType`.
+In this case the nodelist resulting from the query is interpreted as a logical-expr in the same way ({{extest}}) it would be converted to `LogicalType` as per {{type-conv}}.

 ### `length` Function Extension {#length}